MarikTik/RC-Car/README.md

 export WIFI_PASSWORD="your_wifi_password"
 ```

-Replace your_wifi_ssid and your_wifi_password with your actual WiFi credentials.
+1. Replace your_wifi_ssid and your_wifi_password with your actual WiFi credentials.

-Save and exit the editor (Ctrl+O, Enter, Ctrl+X for nano).
+2. Save and exit the editor (Ctrl+O, Enter, Ctrl+X for nano).

-Reload the file to apply the changes:
+3. Reload or `source` to your file:

 ```bash
 source ~/.bashrc  # For Linux